pyrddlgym-project/pyRDDLGym/docs/jax.rst

 which is often called "replanning".
-An alternative approach is to learn a policy network :math:`a_t \gets \pi_\theta(s_t)` as explained `in this paper <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_. pyRDDLGym-jax currently supports both options, which are detailed in a later section of this tutorial.
+An alternative approach is to learn a policy network :math:`a_t \gets \pi_\theta(s_t)` as explained `in this paper <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_.
+JaxPlan currently supports both options, which are detailed in a later section of this tutorial.

 Differentiable Planning in Stochastic Domains
 -------------------

-A common problem of planning in stochastic domains is that the gradients of sampling nodes are not well-defined. pyRDDLGym-jax works around this problem by using the reparameterization trick.
+A common problem of planning in stochastic domains is that the gradients of sampling nodes are not well-defined.
+JaxPlan works around this problem by using the reparameterization trick.

 To illustrate, we can write :math:`s_{t+1} = \mathcal{N}(s_t, a_t^2)` as :math:`s_{t+1} = s_t + a_t * \mathcal{N}(0, 1)`,
 although the latter is amenable to backpropagation while the first is not.